Olympics brings on its first beer brand as a global sponsor — Budweiser’s AB InBev

 The IOC’s own stated marketing mission is to “not accept commercial associations with products that may conflict with or be considered inappropriate to the mission of the IOC or to the spirit of Olympism.”

-“Our organizations share a vision of supporting sport and athletes,” Rogge’s successor as IOC president, Thomas Bach, said Friday of the partnership with AB InBev.
+Asked at a news conference why the sponsorship deal came together now, Rogge’s successor as IOC president, Thomas Bach, said it was a “perfect match” because of their shared values, including the joy of sports and bringing people together.

+“We both are organizations who are thirsty for success, but we also know and have realized that with every success comes a social responsibility,” he said Friday.

-Doukeris told the AP that he doesn’t “see any conflict” with Corona Cero as the brand of the Games globally and Michelob Ultra being the sponsor of the 2028 LA Olympics because “we continue to drive responsible consumption as a message.”
+Doukeris told the AP that he doesn’t “see any conflict” with Corona Cero as the brand of the Games globally and Michelob Ultra being the sponsor of the U.S. team and of the 2028 LA Olympics because “we continue to drive responsible consumption as a message.”

 Sales of non-alcoholic beer, wine and spirits have been growing faster than sales of their alcoholic counterparts for several years now, buoyed by younger drinkers’ concerns about health and wellness and a general trend toward moderation.